Ellen DeGeneres and Walmart give Brooklyn high school students the ultimate prize

 Little-Padgitt said the donation from Walmart will cover state university costs for each student as long as the student is enrolled.

 Summit Academy is based in Brooklyn's Red Hook neighborhood.
-Swift told DeGeneres during her first appearance on the show this month that 4% of the neighborhood's adults hold a college degree, while about 28% of children under 16 live in poverty.
+Campbell told DeGeneres during her first appearance on the show this month that 4% of the neighborhood's adults hold a college degree, while about 28% of children under 16 live in poverty.

 But Summit Academy is beating the odds.
 Campbell and Swift said 93% of the school's graduating class went to college last year, and they're targeting the entire class this year.
 Campbell said more than 80% of the senior class has been accepted into college so far.

-Note: Correction: An earlier version of this article incorrectly attributed Campbell's statement about adults with college degrees and children in poverty in Red Hook to Swift.